velvetkevorkian/enterprise/design_enterprise_report:_telling_stories.md

 David's analysis is hard to fault.
 The literal story is unclear; the narrative provided by a portfolio is unnecessarily hidden an extra page deep for no particular reason; the abstract home page design provides little of value, especially as most users won't know (or care) about the randomised properties of the central graphic.

 The point about an "up-to-date LinkedIn" bears further examination.
 As noted by Drew earlier, [ref] a brand is not just a visual identity but "an attitude, enforced through a series of interactions a person has with any one organization".
-For our purposes, this will have to include points of contact such as LinkedIn and Twitter, as well as my personal blog, all of which currently have somewhat disparate visual and editorial styles. [refs to importance of Twitter?]
+For our purposes, this will have to include points of contact such as LinkedIn and Twitter, as well as a personal blog, all of which currently have somewhat disparate visual and editorial styles. [refs to importance of Twitter?]

 _______